 \subsection{$k$-means clustering and USL}

-We used the gpu-optimised $k$-means method available within cuML \cite{raschka2020machine}.
+We used the GPU-optimised $k$-means method available within cuML \citep{raschka2020machine}.
 We save the normalised global class token from the DINOv2 model applied to each image of the dataset using the validation transformations, and run the $k$-means clustering method over this matrix.
 This method is extremely fast and can easily process millions of rows.
-We use the best clustering result from ten runs, and choose the number of clusters according to the number of prototypes we wish to select.
-To select the prototype from each cluster, we choose the image with the largest cosine similarity to the cluster centroid.
+We use the best clustering result from ten runs, and choose the number of clusters according to the number of images we wish to label.
+To select the exemplar to label from each cluster, we choose the image with the largest cosine similarity to the cluster centroid.

-To reproduce the USL \cite{wang2022unsupervised} approach, we used the code published by the authors on \href{https://github.com/TonyLianLong/UnsupervisedSelectiveLabeling}{GitHub}.
-There are quite a few hyperparameters that are used within the USL method, so we selected the set that was used for ImageNet with CLIP \cite{radford2021learning}, another foundation model based on the ViT architecture, for all of our experiments.
+To reproduce the USL \citep{wang2022unsupervised} approach, we used the code published by the authors on \href{https://github.com/TonyLianLong/UnsupervisedSelectiveLabeling}{GitHub}.
+There are quite a few hyperparameters that are used within the USL method, so we selected the set that was used for ImageNet with CLIP \citep{radford2021learning}, another foundation model based on the ViT architecture, for all of our experiments.